ReedAndreas/vandymen/README.md

 ## Brief
 This web project was developed for the Vandymen Wiffle Ball League at Vanderbilt University.
-The website was created using Django and holds stats, standings, prediction capabilities, and more for the league and its players.
+The website was created using Django and holds stats, standings, prediction capabilities, and more, for the league and its players.
 It is currently hosted [here](https://vandymen.herokuapp.com/).

 ## Full Description